Life & Style (magazine)

-Life & Style, officially Life & Style Weekly, is an American celebrity magazine, launched in 2004 by the Bauer Media Group.
-In 2018, American Media, Inc. acquired the US celebrity magazines of the Bauer Media Group.
+Life & Style, officially Life & Style Weekly, was an American celebrity magazine, launched in 2004 by the Bauer Media Group.
+In 2018, American Media, Inc. acquired the American celebrity magazines of the Bauer Media Group.

 Although it is celebrity-focused, the magazine is geared towards lifestyle trends, and bills itself on "helping readers incorporate" celebrity beauty, clothing and body trends into their own lifestyle.
 However, as of 2014 the focus has been more focused on celebrity news.

 A German edition was published by the Bauer Media Group from May 2008 to July 2012.

+The magazine announced it will print its final issue in June 2025.